 Overall, the Panel concluded, on the basis of all the evidence currently available… that there is no indication of any genotoxic or carcinogenic potential of aspartame and that there is no reason to revise the previously established ADI for aspartame of 40 mg/kg [body weight].

 Though research into a possible link between aspartame and cancer continues, these agencies agree that studies done so far have not found such a link.

 Does aspartame cause any other health problems?

 Complaints of various health issues have circulated since aspartame first appeared on the market in the 1980s.
 But for most people, no health problems have clearly been linked to aspartame use.

 Phenylketonuria is a rare genetic disorder (present at birth) in which the body can't break down phenylalanine, an amino acid found in many foods.
-Levels of phenylalanine can build up in the blood, which prevents other important chemicals from getting to the brain.
+Levels of phenylalanine can build up in the blood, which prevents other important chemicals (like amino acids) from getting to the brain.
 Unless phenylalanine intake is severely limited, children with PKU suffer from abnormal brain development.

 PKU is usually detected in babies by a routine blood test shortly after birth.
 People with PKU need to follow a phenylalanine-restricted diet.
 This is especially important in children, whose brains are still developing.
 It is also important in pregnant women, because it can affect the development of the fetus.

 Other health complaints

 Claims have been made that aspartame is related to health effects ranging from mild problems such as headache, dizziness, digestive symptoms, and changes in mood, to more serious health issues such as Alzheimer disease, birth defects, diabetes, Gulf War syndrome, attention deficit disorders, Parkinson disease, lupus, multiple sclerosis, and seizures.
 However, studies done to date have not found any consistent evidence of harm.
-Research into the safety of aspartame continues.

 Should I limit my exposure to aspartame?